zerothstack/zeroth/docs/articles/why-bother.md

  the PHP world.
 I'm seeking to fix that.

-The biggest framework in the Node world would have to be [Meteor][meteor] and I would consider Meteor to be a major competitor to Ubiquits.
+The biggest framework in the Node world would have to be [Meteor][meteor] and I would consider Meteor to be a major competitor to Zeroth.
 Meteor suffers from a few issues that are symptomatic of their long history, and the obvious need to avoid breaking changes.
-With Ubiquits, I have the advantage of being able to start from scratch with TypeScript and therefore utilise all of the design-time features TypeScript offers like [decorators][ts-decorators],
+With Zeroth, I have the advantage of being able to start from scratch with TypeScript and therefore utilise all of the design-time features TypeScript offers like [decorators][ts-decorators],
  [metadata reflection][ts-reflection] etc.

-Additionally, there are some fundamental differences between Ubiquits and Meteor.
+Additionally, there are some fundamental differences between Zeroth and Meteor.

 Meteor uses Remote Procedure Call ([`methods`][meteor-methods] in their nomenclature).
 While this may be a suitable choice for the specific implementation of Meteor, it encourages coupling between the frontend and backend.
-With a Ubiquits application, the API is completely decoupled from the frontend via the REST interface, which means a Ubiquits application can easily support other clients like native mobile, desktop etc.
+With a Zeroth application, the API is completely decoupled from the frontend via the REST interface, which means a Zeroth application can easily support other clients like native mobile, desktop etc.

 The choice between [NoSQL][wiki-nosql] or [relational databases][wiki-rdbms]